 Diplomats David H. Rundell and Michael Gfoeller wrote in Newsweek:

 Some have presented this conflict as a morality play, between good and evil, but the reality is more complex.
 Ukraine is no flourishing democracy.
 It is an impoverished, corrupt, one-party state with extensive censorship, where opposition newspapers and political parties have been shut down.
 Before the war, far right Ukrainian nationalist groups like the Azov Brigade were soundly condemned by the U.S. Congress.
 Kiev’s determined campaign against the Russian language is analogous to the Canadian government trying to ban French in Quebec.
 Ukrainian shells have killed hundreds of civilians in the Donbas and there are emerging reports of Ukrainian war crimes.
-The truly moral course of action would be to end this war with negotiations rather than prolong the suffering the Ukrainian people in a conflict they are unlikely to win without risking American lives.
+The truly moral course of action would be to end this war with negotiations rather than prolong the suffering of the Ukrainian people in a conflict they are unlikely to win without risking American lives.